Asjadnasim/Next15-YC_Directory/README.md

 npm i @uiw/react-md-editor for markdown preview "A simple markdown editor with preview, implemented with React.js and TypeScript. "

 new useActionState Hook use for creating form

+## Server Action

+npm i slugify for convert title to slug